-- 109 Most (seven) respondents agreed that the IFRS 15 disclosure requirements are beneficial to users of financial statements as these disclosures: - (a) provide more transparent information about the different streams of revenue-related risks, and has enhanced comparability relative to IAS 18; - (b) facilitate calculating cash flows and provide better information on long-term contracts; and - (c) are reasonable and well-balanced considering the importance of revenue for users of the financial statements. - 110 An enforcer respondent stated that disclosure requirements in IFRS 15 were clear.
-However, the respondent suggested the inclusion of more examples, in addition to Illustrative Example 41 in IFRS 15, especially relating to the application of judgement when determining revenue categories that depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors as required by paragraph 114 of IFRS 15. - 111 An academic organisation provided some evidence based on studies primarily focused on reporting under US GAAP Topic 606 (may not necessarily be applicable to IFRS 15).
-The following findings are highlighted: - (a) The new disclosure requirements increased the usefulness of accounting information for capital market participants. the disclosures increased the ability to predict future earnings and cash flows. - (b) Comparability among and within industries was increased. - (c) The quality of the information has improved.
-It is observed that qualitative information is required to have this significant improvement. - 112 An academic organisation noted a lack of sufficient disclosures regarding the uncertainty surrounding the determination of transaction price, and this arose for disclosures on variable consideration and significant financing components (e.g., in the construction industry).
+- 110 Seven respondents agreed that the disclosure requirements in IFRS 15 result in entities providing useful information to users of financial statements.
+In particular these respondents mentioned the following reasons: - (a) they provide more transparent information about the different streams of revenue related risks, and they ensure more comparability compared to IAS 18; - (b) they facilitate calculating cash flows and provide better information on long-term contracts; and - (c) they are reasonable and well-balanced considering how important the revenue understanding is for users of the financial statements. - An enforcer stated that disclosure requirements in IFRS 15 was mostly clear.
+However, this respondent suggested that it would be helpful having more examples, in addition to Illustrative Example 41 in IFRS 15, especially relating to the application of judgement when determining revenue categories that depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors as required by paragraph 114 of IFRS 15.

+- 112 An academic organisation respondent provided some evidence resulting from studies primarily focused on USGAAP Topic 606.
+Therefore, not all findings have direct implications for IFRS 15.
+However, the general conclusions can be summarised as follows: - (a) The new disclosure requirements increase the usefulness of accounting information for external users in the capital markets as the relevance of disclosures in making predictions increases; - (b) Comparability among and within industries seems to increase, although it depends on the proxy used to measure comparability and industry-specific situation. - (c) The quality of the information seems has been improved, although qualitative information is required to have this significant improvement. - An academic organisation respondent noted a lack of sufficient disclosures regarding the uncertainty surrounding the determination of transaction price, and in particular with reference to the impact of variable consideration or financing component (e.g., in the construction industry).
+However, differences exist across industries also due to different business models. - 114 A national standard setter did not observe a significant variation in the quality of disclosed revenue information.
+Furthermore, this respondent disagreed with extending IFRS 15's existing disclosure requirements (e.g., by adding order backlog information to supplement the information on remaining performance obligations). - A national standard setter responded to the additional EFRAG question to constituents in paragraph 90 of the EFRAG's DCL; in its view the possible extensions of existing disclosure requirements as described in paragraph 87 of the EFRAG's DCL were considered critical from a cost-benefit perspective.
+Furthermore, this respondent stated that it received feedback from some stakeholders that they had not received any requests for additional information as part of their investor relations communications.